benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 #### Sampling
 The standard is to sample the song $n=2*max(f)$, where $f$ is the frequencies in the signal.

+#sampling

 #### Quantize
 Following the sampling process, the samples are quantized to levels and bits. *what is quantizing?* This creates a more accurate representation of the signal.
-A higher accuracy representation results in
+A higher accuracy representation results in larger data.

+#quantize

 #### Compression
-With compression, create a compact representation of quantized values.
+With #compression, create a compact representation of quantized values.

 #### Examples
 **Telephone:** 8,000 samples/sec or bytes/sec